WeHaus/docker-image-portus/README.md

 You need to add portus.dev and registry.dev to your /etc/hosts file and point it to your docker or docker-machine ip ( as usual )

 Its just a docker-compose wrapper to deal with timing during startup without "really" caring about it.
-A docker-compose file with pre-defined configuraiton values is used and when done, you can access your portus / registry by
+A docker-compose file with pre-defined configuration values is used and when done, you can access your portus / registry by

 ```
 https://portus.dev